ajahne/blog/_posts/2017-10-31-javascript-functions-part-3.md

 const triple = multiply.bind(null,3);
 console.log(triple(10));  //30
 {% endhighlight %}
-We have set the "x" value and pass in the value of "y" whenver we call our "triple" function.
+We have set the "x" value and pass in the value of "y" whenever we call our "triple" function.
 Notice in this example how we passed in _null_ for the value of _this_ and also passed in the values last (this follows our function signature).

 #### Example 3 - using _bind_ in event handling